-Superintendent Endorsement Only
+Superintendent Endorsement (Lake County)

 The program requires 33 semester hours (10 courses plus a practicum).
 The number and distribution of required courses depend on the student's previous graduate work in areas applicable to endorsement requirements.